derekmerck/OrthancDocker/README.md

 2. Call `docker-compose` to build the vanilla `orthanc` images
 3. Call `docker-compose` to build the `orthanc-plugin` images
 4. Call `docker-compose` to build the `orthanc-confd` images
+5. Call `docker-compose` to build the `orthanc-wbv-amd64` image
-5. Get [docker-manifest][] from Github
+6. Get [docker-manifest][] from Github
-6. Put Docker into "experimental mode" for manifest creation
+7. Put Docker into "experimental mode" for manifest creation
-7. Call `docker-manifest.py` with an appropriate domain to manifest and push the images
+8. Call `docker-manifest.py` with an appropriate domain to manifest and push the images

 [docker-manifest]: https://github.com/derekmerck/docker-manifest